Does Dig Deeper Work? Workout Reviews (Complete List)

 Again, given that I am a Science guy, I will leverage heart rate analysis for each workout to draw conclusions and comparisons including the data in my perspective.
 This approach is similar to my popular reviews for P90X3Insanity Max:30Hammer & Chisel22 Minute Hard CorpsBody BeastCountry HeatCore De ForceShaun WeekShift ShopLIIFT4Transform :20, 6 Weeks of THE WORK10 Rounds, 645, LIIFT MORE, Tough Mudder T-Minus 30, and Chop Wood Carry Water.
 I have a Polar OH1 Bluetooth enabled heart rate monitor (chest strap) synced to my iPhone using the free Polar Beat Mobile App and Polar Flow.
 Warmup and cooldown time is typically included in the heart rate analysis.
 Add additional time to stretch if needed.

-Nutrition is CRITICAL for getting the results you want with this program and the targets are aligned with the DIG DEEPER clean eating system (Nutrition + Portion Fix recommended, but you will need to bump calories for mass gain).
-My supplements include Beachbody Performance Advanced Stack of ENERGIZE pre-workoutHYDRATE during workout, and RECOVER post-workout with Shakeology and Beachbar snacks.
+Nutrition is CRITICAL for getting the results you want with your fitness program and the targets need to be aligned with the clean eating system (Nutrition + Portion Fix recommended, but you may need to bump calories for mass gain depending on goals).
+My current supplements include the BODi Performance Advanced Stack of ENERGIZE pre-workoutHYDRATE during workout, and RECOVER post-workout with Shakeology and Beachbar snacks.
+Be sure to let me know if you would like to join my private support team for daily motivation and accountability, the slight edge, for your success.
+Check out my TESTIMONIALS!
+Click JOIN TEAM RAGE with any questions.
+Let’s do this!

 I do want to point out first that the warmup/cooldown in these Dig Deeper workouts is minimal and I do recommend extra stretch before, after and between workouts to help with performance and recovery.
 Foam rolling is always a great option (e.g., LIIFT MORE or Chop Wood Carry Water foam rolling sessions).
 In addition, there are no pull-up/chin-up exercises in this program, which I believe are the ultimate exercise that should be practiced regardless of program.
 BODi often skips pull-ups to minimize the equipment required to do the program, but if you would like to add some pull-ups there are many good options on BODi.
 Reach out and I can give you the best options based on your goals!!